huggingface/blog/audio-datasets.md

 Let's take the example of loading the [GigaSpeech](https://huggingface.co/datasets/speechcolab/gigaspeech) dataset from Speech Colab.
 GigaSpeech is a relatively recent speech recognition dataset for benchmarking academic speech systems.
-It is one of many speech recognition datasets available through the Hugging Face Hub.
+It is one of many speech recognition datasets available through the Hugging Face Hub (more in [Section 4](#a-tour-of-audio-datasets-on-the-hub)).
 To load the GigaSpeech dataset, we simply have to specify the dataset's identifier to the `load_dataset` function.
-GigaSpeech comes in an array of different split sizes, ranging from `xs` (10 hours) to `xl` (10,000 hours).
+GigaSpeech comes in five different split sizes, ranging from `xs` (10 hours) to `xl` (10,000 hours).
 For the purpose of this tutorial, we'll load the smallest of these splits:

 ```python
 from datasets import load_dataset